PromyLOPh/guix-hpc-website/posts/activity-report-2018.md

-The [Guix Workflow Language (GWL)](https://guixwl.org) takes a different approach: instead of assuming that a suitable software environment is provided---by the user, by black box container images, or through a build system---it *extends* Guix itself with a workflow definition language that can make use of its rich facilities for reproducible software deployment.
+The [Guix Workflow Language (GWL)](https://guixwl.org) takes a different approach: instead of assuming that a suitable software environment is provided—by the user, by black box container images, or through a build system—it *extends* Guix itself with a workflow definition language that can make use of its rich facilities for reproducible software deployment.
 In the past year the GWL has gained support for a Python-like whitespace-aware workflow definitions